quangChe/angularjs-tutorial/README.md

 As you can see, AngularJS implements data binding to refresh the HTML (View) with any changes in our data (our Model and any scope variables in the controller) and update the data with any user actions performed in the HTML.
 AngularJS is constantly monitoring all the scope variables and the elements that we bind the scope variables to.
 Any changes to one will be reflected onto the other depending on how we bind them.
 This is all concept until you see how we attach our pseudo data models to the DOM through data binding directives.

-AngularJS has a few methods of data binding that I am going to cover: [**ng-bind**](#ng-bind), [**expressions**](#expressions), and [**ng-model**](#ng-model).
+AngularJS has a few methods of data binding that I am going to cover: [**ngBind**](#ngBind), [**expressions**](#expressions), and [**ngModel**](#ngModel).
 These will all be attached on the view end (HTML) of our starter app, directly on the elements as attributes.

-### ng-bind
+### ngBind

-The primary way to bind data to an HTML element is to use the **ng-bind** directive.
+The primary way to bind data to an HTML element is to use the **ngBind** directive.
 This is the fastest and cleanest way to bind the values of certain scope variables/data objects from the controller to specific HTML elements.
 The examples below demonstrate a few different ways to bind scope variables to the HTML.
-Note how all these ways of using ng-bind produce the same results in the HTML.
+Note how all these ways of using ngBind produce the same results in the HTML.

 **Primitive Data**